igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 Create a new repository on GitHub without initializing README, license or .gitignore files.

 ![GitHub New Repo](/img/content/article/start-blogging-with-github-hugo-and-netlify/github-new-repo.png)

+Copy `git remote add` and `git push` commands from the `...or push an existing repository from the command line` section:

 ![GitHub New Repo Instructions](/img/content/article/start-blogging-with-github-hugo-and-netlify/github-new-repo-instructions.png)